-- 1. A parent/guardian or a person authorized (in writing by parent/guardian) must meet the child in the office, sign the child out, and provide reason for early dismissal. - 2.
-Except in emergency situations, the student must have a written request for early dismissal submitted at the beginning of the school day. - 3.
-Students who are being picked up at the end of the school day will be called according to procedure and will meet their parent/guardian in the cafeteria. - 4.
+- 1. A parent/guardian or a person authorized (in writing by parent/guardian) must meet the child in the main entrance vestibule, sign the child out, and provide reason for early dismissal. - 2.
+Except in emergency situations, the student must have a written request for early dismissal or change to dismissal procedure submitted at the beginning of the school day. - 3.
+Students who are being picked up at the end of the school day will be called according to procedure and will meet their parent/guardian in the main entrance vestibule. - 4.
 Students that are being picked up at the end of the day must have a written note sent in the day they are being picked up.
-The parent/guardian will pick up their child/ren in the Great Room at 3:00. - 5.
-Students being picked up prior to the end of the day should be picked up in the office. - 6.
+The parent/guardian will pick up their child/ren in the main entrance vestibule at 3:00. - 5.
+Students being picked up prior to the end of the day should be picked up at the main entrance vestibule. - 6.
 Any student being picked up before dismissal should be picked up before 2:35 in the main office with prior approval.